+As bloggers, we use keywords to make it easier for our target audience to find our blog post and the help that we are offering.
 If a person’s search uses the same keywords that are in your post, your site will show up in their search results.
 This is a key part of Search Engine Optimization (SEO).
-Avoid grammatically incorrect keywords.
-Typos are random, and not very many people will actually be searching for “how to to find heritage apples”, so while your competition is small your traffic may be non-existent.

 Ideally, we want visitors who are interested in what we are talking about.
 And Google wants to direct interested visitors to sites where they will get the information that they are searching for.
 With some well written content, these two things will come together.

 There are plenty of keyword tools on the internet; some are free and some are paid and some are free to try before you pay, like Jaaxy.

 Your cheapest keyword tool is GOOGLE because it is free, always.
 It may be helpful for you to keep all of your keyword research in a spreadsheet, including traffic and competition for that word or words.
 The only issue with not using a keyword tool is that Google will not give you the traffic or competition numbers.

 Type a keyword or words into a Google search bar; Google will automatically try to predict what you are searching for.
 This prediction can yield some nice directions for your theme to go in.
 For example, when I type in Heritage Apples and then put a space after “apples”, Google will try to guess what I will type next.
 Some of the Googles guesses that I got are: “Ontario”, and “nz” as well as “of Ireland”.
 Look at that!
 You now have 3 new subjects for posts: Ontario, New Zealand and Ireland.